ModelEngine-Group/unified-cache-management/docs/source/getting-started/installation_npu.md

 cd ..
 ```

+**Note:** The sparse module was not compiled by default.
+To enable it, set the environment variable `export ENABLE_SPARSE=TRUE` before you build.

 ## Setup from docker
 Download the pre-built `vllm-ascend` docker image or build unified-cache-management docker image by commands below:
  ```bash